airpartners/hepa-summer23/guides/OH_data_guide.md

 1. The entire folder is *untracked by git*.
 There is no copy on an external drive, so to get the code output artifacts you'll need to, well, run the code.
 2. The folder will be organized into reasonably named subfolders (e.g. - the diurnal plots go into a folder named `diurnals`).
 The assumption is that by the time you are dealing with this folder, you already have a good enough understanding of the code and its outputs.

+#### The CPC Exception - TODO Move into OH_data_guide.
+There is one exception to the [data pipeline](#data-pipeline) and therefore the folder structure.
+You will see 'raw data' CSV files in the `cpc` folders, but in reality these files have been pre-processed from actual sensor output.

+A CPC sensor outputs a new text file of data for *every day* it runs.
+These raw text files are stored in a subfolder of `cpc` (elegantly named `very_raw_data`).
+A pre-processing script found in `analysis` - location described in [analysis](#initial-analysis) - parses through the text files and outputs one CSV per participant, per environment (indoor/outdoor) which contains the **relevant variables** from the raw data.
+No other cleaning/filtering is done in pre-processing.

+For all intents and purposes, only the correctly named CSV files found directly in the `cpc` folder will be used for all analysis.
+The true sensor output text files are only present for debugging and completeness in documentation.

+All the other components are much simpler and therefore have much shorter explanations!

+### OH (Olin's deployments for HAFTRAP) - TODO Move to OH_data_guide
+* `initial_data_analysis.Rmd`: Is a starter file to quickly build up working filter, cleaning, and analysis code.
+Kind of like a play testing war zone, ignore this file if you're trying to comprehend clean, logical code.

+HAFTRAP:

+* `haftrap_OH_single_summary.Rmd`: The DR1 stands for "Design Review One".
+It initially contained scrappily-written code for a design review with Doug Brugge, but now should have a clean pipeline to compute summary statistics from one participant's deployment with sham and true sensors.